olivierlesnicki/sibyl/README.md

 sibyl
 =====

 A recommendation engine using likes and dislikes for JavaScript applications.
-This is the library you want if you're building the next Tinder or Stylect.
+The engine uses the Jaccard similarity coefficient to compare the similarity and diversity of sample sets and largely inspired by [davidcel's article](http://davidcel.is/blog/2012/02/07/collaborative-filtering-with-likes-and-dislikes/);

 Install
 -------